Human Resources

 The following non-merit substitute and relief counselor job opportunities are now available.
 Please note that these positions generally do not have fringe benefits such as leave, health insurance or retirement, unless specified in the job announcement.

-The population of Fairfax County is very diverse where 39.8% of residents speak a language other than English at home (Spanish, Asian/Pacific Islander, Indo-European, and others) and we encourage candidates bilingual in English and a foreign language to apply to this opportunity.
+Fairfax County is home to a highly diverse population, with a significant number of residents speaking languages other than English at home (including Spanish, Asian/Pacific Islander, Indo-European, and others.)
+We encourage candidates who are bilingual in English and another language to apply for this opportunity.

 Fairfax County Government prohibits discrimination on the basis of race, color, religion, national origin, sex, pregnancy, childbirth or related medical conditions, age, marital status, disability, sexual orientation, gender identity, genetics, political affiliation, or military status in the recruitment, selection, and hiring of its workforce.